peter-tanner/peter-tanner.github.io/_posts/2024-10-29-Idiots-guide-to-ELEC4402-Communications-Systems.md

 - This formula sheet will attempt to condense all processes/formulas you may need in this unit.
 - **You do not get given a formula sheet**, so you are entirely dependent on your own notes (except for some exceptions, such as the $\text{erf}(x)$ table).
 So bring good notes.
 - Doing this unit after signal processing is a good idea.
+- Try to practice questions from the exam papers on OneSearch mentioned above before class test, since you don't get past questions for the tests.

+### Final exam 2024

+As quoted from the lectures:

+- No short questions
+- 10 calculation questions
+- From exam front page: Any printed or written material (e.g. dictionaries, textbooks, statutes, cases, legislation, annotations, lecture notes, tutorials with solutions, notes) except UWA Library books.
+Photocopied or printed eBook of a textbook is permitted.
+  - So yes you can still bring as many papers as you want to the final, unlike in signals and systems/signal processing where the final only allowed two pages.

 ## Printable notes begins on next page (in PDF)